mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 For those of us who are perfectly happy with the patterns we know and love from CSS-in-JS, it feels frustrating to consider abandoning all that muscle memory just to reinvent the wheel yet again.
 We like the DX of colocated styles, and we'd rather not bloat the DOM with atomic class names—so Tailwind CSS, StyleX, Panda CSS, and other solutions that have cropped up in recent months just don't match up with our preferences.
-We also wanted a solution that would enable us to move incredibly fast while allowing a smooth migration experience to our current set of products that depend on Emotion.
+Pigment CSS started as a [Linaria](https://linaria.dev/) fork, but we found more of the tools we needed to achieve our goals with [WyW-in-JS](https://wyw-in-js.dev/), the open-source library that also powers Linaria.

 ## How Pigment CSS works

 Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at run-time.
 Instead, it does all its processing at build-time to pre-generate the CSS which then becomes part of the output bundle.

-It started as a [Linaria](https://linaria.dev/) fork, the library that offered most of what we were looking for.
-However, we went down to a lower level and picked [WyW-in-JS](https://wyw-in-js.dev/) (that also powers Linaria), which features a processor that makes it possible to create custom logic that's triggered by the presence of different imports from the library.
+It uses WyW-in-JS processor feature which makes it possible to create custom logic that's triggered by the presence of different imports from the library.
 The processor looks through the source code for `styled()`, `css()`, and other function calls and extracts the arguments to be evaluated.
 These values are then handed back to Pigment CSS for additional parsing and evaluation.